 Get Your Free Set of Christmas Random Acts of Kindness

 Sweet!
 You’re so close to enjoying a positive holiday activity with your kids!

-This free pack of 12 Days of Christmas Kindness is on three printable (PDF) pages.
+This free pack of 12 Days of Random Days of Christmas Kindness is on three printable (PDF) pages.

 You can most certainly print as many of these activities as you need for your personal use, family, class, homeschool co-op, or community event.
 If you have a friend or co-worker who’d enjoy to have this type of holiday fun, I ask that you please share this post with them.
 Thanks so much for your cooperation!

 To get this free pack of Christmas Random Acts of Kindness, simply subscribe to Rock Your Homeschool.